esteinig/cerebro/README.md

 </details>

 <details>
-<summary>🏥 Clinical and public health production operations </summary>
+<summary>🏥 Clinical and public health production environments </summary>
 <br>

-- Simulations using in silico syndromic-specific reference panels for ONT/Illumina signal-level and read-level data with [`Cipher`]()
+- Simulations using in silico syndromic reference panels for ONT/Illumina signal-level and read-level data with [`Cipher`]()
-- Evaluation simulation and patient datasets for continous integration of quality assurance with [`Cerebro`]()
+- Evaluation of simulation and patient datasets for continous integration of quality assurance with [`Cipher`]() and [`Cerebro`]()
-- Background/sample site/kitome contamination issues in general clinical or public health environments
+- Background/sample site/kitome contamination issues in general clinical or public health environments via the Cerebro API
-- Distributed sequence and analysis storage, file system and data retention policies, cloud storage support etc. through [`SeaweedFS`]()
+- Distributed sequence and analysis storage, file system and data retention policies, cloud storage etc. through [`SeaweedFS`]() integration
+- [Standard operating procedures]() for continous operation of `Cerebro` as a service for clinical diagnostic reporting
-- Experimental protocols for reference labs for optimisation of the [UMI-adapter DNA/RNA protocol]() for low abundance clinical sampel types
+- Experimental protocols for reference labs for optimisation of the [UMI-adapter DNA/RNA protocol]() for low abundance clinical sample types

 </details>